Parallel self-testing of EPR pairs under computational assumptions

 Note that $\sum_v \sigma^{\theta, v}(D) \leq \sigma^\theta(D)$ by definition because the $\Sigmaset(\theta,v)$s partition a subset of $\calY^{2N}\times \{0,1\}^{2Nw}$.
 In particular, taking traces on both sides gives $\sum_v\tr[\sigma^{\theta,v}(D)]\leq 1$.
 In the honest case,

 where $\ket{v}\coloneqq \ket{v_1 v_2 \ldots v_{2N}}$ and we recall the definition of $\ket{\psi^v}$ from \cref{eq:def_psi}.

-In the soundness proof, we will use quantities called $\gammaP$, $\gammaT$, and $\gammadiamond$ to bound how far away the $\sigma^{\theta,v}$ states are from the self-tested states.
-We define them below. \begin{defn}[$\gammaP$, $\gammaT$, and $\gammadiamond$] Let $D$ be a device.
+In the soundness proof, we will use quantities called $\gammaP$ and $\gammaH$ to bound how far away the $Z_{q,i}(D), X_{q,i}(D)$ observables and $\sigma^{\theta,v}$ states are from the self-tested observables and states.
+We define them below. \begin{defn}[$\gammaP$ and $\gammaH$] Let $D$ be a device.
 We define the following quantities that all relate to the failure probabilities of $D$.

 \begin{enumerate} \item \textbf{Preimage test.} For $\theta\in \thetaset$, we define

 where an implicit expectation is taken over the keys $k\in (\calK_{\calF}\cup \calK_{\calG})^{2N}$ that are sampled according to $\theta$ as described in the protocol, and